 In that year President Kennedy made the decision to increase America's commitment to South Vietnam by increasing the number of advisors and by adding pilots and supporting personnel.
-The President felt he could not abandon South Vietnam.
+The President felt he could not abandon South Vietnam without undesirable consequences throughout Asia and the world.